Shayne Currie: Editorship

-Currie took up the editorship of the Herald on Sunday on 1 February 2005, again succeeding Chetwin.
+Currie took up the editorship of the Herald on Sunday on 1 February 2005, succeeding Chetwin.

 On 8 August 2005, he addressed the 2005 PANPA annual conference in Cairns, Australia, on how launching a newspaper can change an entire market.
-He spoke shortly after Kevin Rudd, subsequently elected prime minister of Australia.
+He spoke shortly after Kevin Rudd, the elected prime minister of Australia.

-Under his leadership, the Herald on Sunday has been the only major newspaper in New Zealand to consistently increase its circulation, selling 93,665 papers each week in the audit period ended June 2008.
+Under Currie's leadership, the Herald on Sunday became only major newspaper in New Zealand to consistently increase its circulation, selling 93,665 papers each week in the audit period ended June 2008.

 When the figures were published, Currie said: "In the three years since the launch of the Herald on Sunday, the newspaper has found its voice, attracting new Sunday newspaper buyers to what is the most competitive newspaper market in the country.
-We owe a huge debt to those who stuck with us in our early days, and to those readers who have picked us up for the first time, or more frequently, over the past 12 months.
+We owe a huge debt to those who stood with us in our early days, and to those readers who have picked us up for the first time, or more frequently, over the past 12 months.
 We've listened to what readers liked – and didn't like – and evolved accordingly."

 On 9 May 2008, Currie accepted the Qantas Award for Newspaper of the Year for the Herald on Sunday.
-The judges said the award was an extraordinary achievement for a paper that had been launched only four years' earlier.

-In August 2008, the Nielsen Media Research National Readership Survey showed the Herald on Sunday had increased its readership by 64,000 to 390,000 – a 19.6 per cent jump in the 12 months to 30 June 2008.
+In August 2008, the Nielsen Media Research National Readership Survey showed the Herald on Sunday had increased its readership by 64,000 to 390,000: a 19.6% jump in the 12 months to 30 June 2008.

-Currie has gained a strong reputation as an advocate of open and transparent media, and as a critic of the cash bidding wars that can characterise popular newspaper and magazine journalism elsewhere in the New Zealand media and overseas.